GhostlyShare for local app previews

 GhostlyShare scans local ports, probes HTTP/HTTPS endpoints, reads page titles, and identifies API surfaces via OpenAPI, Swagger, documentation, and health checks.

-Proxying for HTTP and WebSocket
+HTTP and WebSocket forwarding

 Modern apps continue functioning as GhostlyShare forwards standard HTTP traffic and WebSocket connections via the active public route.

-Copy, open, stop, repeat
+Copy, launch, stop, repeat

 Each active app features a compact action bar: open the public URL, copy it with confirmation, or end the preview when finished.